Posted May 9th, 2013.

 “Merck creates a hostile environment where female and pregnant employees are harassed and marginalized,” said Deborah Marcuse.
 “Managers refer to women as “whores” and routinely exclude them from events and networking opportunities.”

 The class action complaint requests court intervention that would prevent further gender and pregnancy discrimination.

 Merck (NUSE:MRK), headquartered in Whitehouse Station, NJ, employs some 83,000 individuals worldwide.
 Its 2012 global revenue was $47.3 billion, including $20.4 billion in the U.S. The company manufactures pharmaceuticals for many conditions, including women’s health.

 About Sanford Heisler

-Sanford Heisler is a law firm with offices in Washington, D.C., New York, and San Francisco that specializes in employment discrimination, wage and hour, qui tam and complex class action litigation.
-The firm has represented thousands of individuals in major class action and individual cases in the United States.
+Sanford Heisler is a public interest law firm with offices in Washington, DC, New York, and San Francisco that specializes in employment discrimination, wage and hour, qui tam and other civil rights matters.
+The firm has extensive experience in complex class action litigation, having successfully represented thousands of individuals in major class action cases in the United States.
+The firm also represents select individual clients with a particular emphasis on the representation of executives and lawyers in employment disputes and whistleblowers.
 In May 2010, the firm won the largest jury award in the U.S. in a gender discrimination employment class action when a jury returned a verdict of $253 million in compensatory and punitive damages against Novartis Pharmaceuticals Corporation.
-In 2012, the firm won court approval to settle a wage and hour case on behalf of sales representatives employed by Novartis Pharmaceuticals for $99 million.
-For more information, contact Sanford Heisler at (646) 681-7373.
+In 2012, the firm settled a wage and hour case on behalf of sales reps employed by Novartis Pharmaceuticals for $99 million.
+For more information, contact Sanford Heisler at 646-791-4848.